apache/pulsar/site2/docs/client-libraries-cpp.md

 ### Source

-If you want to build the Pulsar C++ client from source code, read [these instructions](https://github.com/apache/pulsar/tree/master/pulsar-client-cpp#compilation).
+For how to build Pulsar C++ client on different platforms from source code, see [compliation](https://github.com/apache/pulsar/tree/master/pulsar-client-cpp#compilation).

 ## Connection URLs